 There were heaps of monks making their way across the river to the waterfall.
 This made it extra awesome because I have a thing for Buddhist monks.
-They’re so peaceful and mysterious and I love their chants, which make me feel exhilarated.
+They’re so peaceful and mysterious and I love their chants, which make me feel so happy.

 On the way back to town, mum decided one more temple couldn’t hurt, and we stopped at Bantey Srei, which means the Citadel of the Women.
 It is dedicated to the Hindu god Shiva, who I reckon was a bit of a dude.

 I’m so glad we stopped here, not only because we got to slurp up a delicious fish amok at a local café, but because the temple was so amazing.
-It is older than Angkor and much smaller but somehow very delicate and enchanting.
+It is older than Angkor and much smaller and prettier.

 The whole temple is like an ancient art gallery and every single inch of it is covered with relief carvings of dancing apsaras.
 The place is guarded by statues of Hanuman and his kick-arse monkey warriors – sorry mama for the swear word but these guys are hard as.

 If you’re wondering if its family friendly, I say parents should totally visit Siem Reap with kids.
 Even though our few days in Siem Reap saw us visit quite a few temples, to be honest we barely scratched the surface and not only do I want to revisit every single one of them (preferably early in the morning before the crowds descend) but there are said to be more than a thousand others, ranging in size from little piles of rubble to epic towers, and I want to explore every single one of them.
 I better get cracking, eh?